Non-Invasive Prenatal Testing

-At the moment, non-invasive prenatal testing is only performed on women who might be at risk of passing along one of these abnormalities.
+Non-invasive prenatal testing is usually performed on women who might be at risk of passing along one of these abnormalities.
 Research is being conducted to see if this test will be helpful for other women who don’t fall into one of the qualifying risk categories.

 When to Perform Non-Invasive Prenatal Testing?

 Noninvasive prenatal testing should never be done before the 10th week of the pregnancy.
 However, the test can be performed after the 10th week of your pregnancy without many complications.
 Tests results generally are available for review after two weeks.